RadicalES/robot-server-api-doc/README-API.md

 ```

 ## Container Store API
 The container API provides methods to retrieve relevant data about containers.
-It also provides a few filtering options to search for relevant data.
+A container is anyhing that hold something relevant and can be uniquely identified.
+Examples are pallets, carton and bins.
+The API provides a few filtering options to narrow down relevant data.

 <details><summary>Retrieve Container Data - Basic</summary>
 To retreive a list of containers or a single container a single API endpint is used with the GET verb.